yancong222/scriptscz/README.md

 ---------------------------------------------

-The "classifiers" subfolder:
+The "classifiers" subfolder: build classifiers to capture speech disorganizations

-The "ner" subfolder:
+The "ner" subfolder: name entity recognition in text files

-The "pdtb" subfolder:
+The "pdtb" subfolder: use penn-discourse-treebank parser to annotate discourse relations

-The "perplexity" subfolder:
+The "perplexity" subfolder: use transformers' perplexity metrics to understand speech incoherence

-The "similarity" subfolder:
+The "similarity" subfolder: use transformers' similarity metrics to understand speech inefficiency